MindscapeHQ/raygun4android/README.md

 RaygunClient.setUser(user);
 ```

-Any of the properties but `identifier` and `isAnonymous` are optional. `isAnonymous` will be set to true if the identifier is null or an empty string.
-There is also a constructor overload if you prefer to specify all in one statement and a convenience constructor to only set an identifier.

-`identifier` should be a unique representation of the current logged in customer - we will assume that messages with the same identifier are the same customer.
+`identifier` should be a unique representation of the current logged in customer -
+we will assume that messages with the same identifier are the same customer.
 If you do not set it, it will be automatically set to the device UUID.

+If the customer context changes, for instance on log in/out,
+you should remember to call setUser again to store the updated customer identifier.

+#### Anonymous users

-If the customer context changes, for instance on log in/out, you should remember to call setUser again to store the updated customer identifier.
-If a customer logs out and you want to use the default device identifier again, just create an empty `RaygunUserInfo` object without an identifier.
+If a customer logs out and you want to use the default device identifier again,
+just create an anonymous `RaygunUserInfo` object.
 In this case `isAnonymous` will be set to true.

+To create an anonymous user, call to `RaygunUserInfo.anonymous()`.

+This static method creates a new `RaygunUserInfo` instance with a random UUID as the identifier.
+This method is a `suspend` function, because it reads/writes to disk through `SharedPreferences`,
+so you need to call it from a coroutine when using Kotlin.

+For Java developers, or for situations where coroutines are not available,
+the method is available as `RaygunUserInfo.anonymousSync()`,
+which creates an anonymous user synchronously.
+This method is not recommended for use in the main thread, as it may block the UI and cause ANR errors.

 ### Custom endpoints